 European Snakeroots

-Several species of the genus Polygala have a similar composition, though senega species is the most employed due to its richness in active components.
-In Europe, there are two species of this genus.
+Several species of the genus Polygala have a similar composition, though the senega species is the most employed due to its richness in active components.
+There are two species of this genus in Europe.

 - Polygala amara L., which grows in northern Europe and western Asia.